Now we define dynamics like

 Flipper length as a function of body mass.

-Flipper length as a function of body mass with loess1 smoothing.
+Flipper length as a function of body mass with loess

 This is a less theory-driven and more data-driven model.
 Why?